luiscarlosgph/dockerx/README.md

 root@0b2b964b8b8f:/# xclock
 ```

-As in the example above, ```xclock``` should be now shown in your local display,
+As in the example above, ```xclock``` should be now shown in your local display.
-however, this container has CUDA support so GPU applications can now be executed
+However, this container has CUDA support.
+GPU applications can now be executed
-inside the container.
+and displayed from within the container.

 Launch containers from your Python code
 ---------------------------------------